PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 1.5 We may need to amend these rules from time to time.
 If we plan to do so, we will consult allotment users before making changes.

-1.6 If amended rules are brought in, a copy of these will be provided to via email those directly affected as soon as is reasonably practicable.
-We will also provide a copy of current rules, on request, to anybody resident in our area.
-Any non- association person or organisation requiring a hard copy of the Rules will be subject to a small charge to cover printing costs.
+1.6 If amended rules are brought in, a copy of these will be provided via email to those directly affected as soon as is reasonably

 2. Interpretation and Definitions